-The Best Internet Pranks of April Fools 2017
+The Best Internet Pranks Of April Fools 2017

 Reddit had a beautiful April Fools in 2015 when they released “The Button,” a sort of social experiment that eventually became an unforgettable part of the website’s history.
 Have they outdone themselves this year?
 Perhaps not, but their offering is somewhat similar in philosophy.

 They put up something called “Place” this year, which is basically a large blank canvas where each user can place a pixel of color every five minutes.
 It’s a social experiment in a similar vein as The Button, what with hierarchies popping up and teams and connections made mainly because of the colors each user favors.
-However, reddit being reddit, it’s not really unusual to see genitals drawn all over “The Place.”
+However, Reddit being Reddit, it’s not really unusual to see genitals drawn all over “The Place.”

 Google perhaps won April Fools this year — unsurprisingly.
 It’s not only that they had a ton of these pranks scattered around their network of services for users to find, it’s also because they actually are funny.
 Take for instance their promotion for the new selfie stick for the Chromebook.
 Or even “Google Gnome,” a smart robot gnome that takes care of your lawn!